-Grade Level:3rd - 6th; Type: Physical Science
+Grade Level: 3rd - 6th; Type: Physical Science

-To investigate how colour affects temperature.
+To investigate how the shape of an object affects drag

 Disclaimer and Safety Precautions

 Education.com provides the Science Fair Project Ideas for informational

 purposes only.
 Education.com does not make any guarantee or representation

 regarding the Science Fair Project Ideas and is not responsible or liable for